-Indonesia has more than 240 million people with big hearts and even broader smiles.
+Indonesia has more than 240 million people with big hearts and bright smiles.
 It’s the fourth-largest country in the world.

 Indonesia includes some of the largest and most exotic islands in the world, including Bali, Borneo, Java, Komodo, New Guinea, and Sumatra.
 Indonesia has more than 17,500 islands in all.
 The nation shares two of its largest islands with neighboring countries.
 The Indonesian state of Papua, formerly known as Irian Jaya, occupies the western half of New Guinea—the world’s second largest island.

-Indonesia also controls part of the island of Borneo, which is the third-largest island in the world.
+Indonesia includes part of the island of Borneo, which is the third-largest island in the world.
 Indonesia shares the island with the countries of Brunei and Malaysia.
 Indonesia’s share of Borneo is called Kalimantan.